We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Suitable Scenarios

-Discretionary Trusts are often used when there are vulnerable beneficiaries, such as minors or individuals with special needs, or when the settlor wants to maintain flexibility in the distribution of trust assets.
+Discretionary Trusts are ideal when there are vulnerable beneficiaries (such as minors, individuals with disabilities, or those with addiction issues), when the settlor wants to maintain maximum flexibility, when protecting the family home from care fees is a priority, and when guarding against sideways disinheritance in blended families.
 For instance, a Discretionary Trust can be beneficial for inheritance tax planning in Pilning.

 Interest in Possession Trusts

-Interest in Possession Trusts provide beneficiaries with a right to income from the trust assets for a specified period.
+Interest in Possession Trusts (IIP trusts) give a named beneficiary — known as the “life tenant” — the right to receive income from the trust assets (or to occupy a trust property) for their lifetime or a specified period.

 Income Rights for Beneficiaries